MaxFritzhand/MaxFritzhand/README.md

 # 💫 About Me:
-Passionate creative developer with 5+ years of commercial experience.
+Passionate creative software engineer with 5+ years of commercial experience.
 Currently taking my talents to iOS Development with running my own startup - a photogrammetry based platform that allows business owners to digitize their products.
 Avid cook.
 Always experimenting in the kitchen.
 I recently made a delicious mushroom risotto!

 ## 🌐 Socials: